jfargus/jeoparty/README.md

 # Jeoparty!
-A local multiplayer Jeopardy! game.
-Run the board screen on your laptop and use your mobile device as your controller to select clues, buzz in, and answer questions.
-Play alone, or with a limitless number of friends!
+A couch co-op Jeopardy! game.
+Display the board on your laptop and use your mobile device as your controller to select clues, buzz in, and answer questions.
+Play alone, or with up to 98 friends!

 # How to Play